 And do remember that it will be over – China is already seeing light at the end of the tunnel.
 The factories are starting to open again, temporary hospitals closing – and China’s 42 Apple stores opened again a month after closing.
 Don’t get bogged down, thinking that this is the new reality.
 Yes, there will be some changes ‘on the other side’ but we will get through it.
 It may take a few weeks – a couple of months maybe – but then it will be business as usual, but at quite a pace as all we all start running again!

 So, it’s clear that now is the time to ensure you remain visible to your current and prospective customers.
 If not, you will come back after three months – or however long this takes – and find you are back to square one, potentially starting from scratch, or that competitors have got in there already.
-However, it’s important to note that this is not a time for profiteering – more than likely you will be found out and it will do your business more harm than good,

 Here’s our checklist of what you can be doing to be prepared: